JoeReis/data_eng_workshop_hedw_2025/README.md

 Let's change that to the correct key `date_sk`

+Let's re-run the question.
+You should get a correct answer.

 Here's another question that might break the LLM's response `what students are enrolled in linear algebra?`

+Let's give the LLM a nonsensical question `how many burritos attended underwater basket weaving class?`

+Look at the SQL response.
+The LLM will always respond with _something_, whether it makes sense or not.

 The big takeaway - prompts and tuning are key.
 You'll spend a lot of time trying to configure LLM interactions.
 Text to SQL is especially hard (at least today) because database tables don't provide context or semantics.
 It's just column names and joins.

-[ use a field that doesn't exist ]

 AI is great but it takes time to work, and the underlying data is critical to making it work.

 Some suggestions
-- work with stakeholders on the types of questions they'll ask
+- Work with stakeholders on the types of questions they'll ask
-- use a bigger model.
+- Use a bigger model.
 This is a miniature model for demonstration purposes, but it's low on parameters 7B.
-- subscribe to one of the AI vendors and use their models.
+- Subscribe a commercial AI vendor and use their models.
 Or use a dedicated service for text to sql.

 # Conclusion